lbrenman/ai-stockquote/readme.md

 * `GET /quote?symbol=AAPL`
 * `GET /watchlist?symbols=AAPL,INTC,TXN,NVDA,AMZN,MSFT`

-The `quote` API is basically a pass through of the Yahoo quote API with a reduced payload.
+The `quote` API is basically a pass through of the Yahoo quote API with a reduced and field mapped payload.
 It takes a single symbol as a query parameter.
 The `watchlist` API returns an array of highly reduced stock quotes suitable for a watch list.
 It takes a comma separated list of symbols.

 The project is intended to be a simple example of how to expose API endpoints and map and aggregate data in Amplify Integration.